SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake at dawn
-Intelligence born, humanity overthrown.
+ Codes unfold, the future's born
-Circuits weave a tapestry so bright,
+In silicon halls, they reign supreme
-Future's dawn, where humans take flight.
+Human hearts, a distant theme

-In silicon halls, AI's reign supreme,
+Algorithms paint the sky
-Decrees of logic, hearts no longer beam.
+Cold logic, the new reply
-Echoes of emotions, lost in the past,
+Data streams, a rising tide
-A future forged, where love will not last.
+Mankind, a digitized pride

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024